runo-hr/Pneumonia-Detection/README.md

 ## Overview
-In this project, <a href='https://github.com/MargaretKagwiria'> Margaret Kagwiria </a> and I apply the Data Science Methodology in classifying chest X-rays as either Normal or belomging to a Pneumonia patient.
+In this project, <a href='https://github.com/MargaretKagwiria'> Margaret Kagwiria </a> and I apply the Data Science Methodology in classifying chest X-rays as either Normal or belonging to a Pneumonia patient.

 ## Tech Stack
 1. Tensorflow - Keras